-At the secondary level, schools offer language learning programs to students who are English language learners.
-ESL credit courses (ESLAO to ESLEO) are available to students on the ESL credit pathway at the following sites: Holy Trinity Catholic, Lester B. Pearson Catholic, St. Francis Xavier, St. Mother Teresa, St. Patrick’s and St. Pius X High Schools.
-ELD credit courses (ELDAO to ELDEO) are available to students on the ELD credit pathway at the following sites: Holy Trinity Catholic, Lester B. Pearson Catholic, St. Francis Xavier, St. Patrick’s and St. Pius X High School.
+At the Elementary and Intermediate level, students receive support in their home school from their classroom teachers and direct or indirect support from an ESL itinerant teacher.
+At the Secondary level, schools offer language learning programs to students who are English language learners.
+ESL credit courses (ESLAO to ESLEO) and ELD credit courses (ELDAO to ELD EO) are available at the following sites: Holy Trinity Catholic, Lester B. Pearson Catholic, St. Francis Xavier, St. Mother Teresa, St. Patrick’s and St. Pius X High School.

 Factors affecting second language acquisition

 There are many factors which influence second-language acquisition including level of first-language literacy; previous educational experience and exposure to English; language(s) spoken at home; stage of acculturation; possible effects of trauma; length of time in Canada; possible presence of learning exceptionalities (both giftedness or learning disabilities); and past educational experiences.
 All of these factors are of equal importance.